-A typical Carrier Strike Group major exercise mine warfare event would simulate two mine threat scenarios: an open ocean environment in the Carrier Operating Box, and a channel or near-shore embayment with limited egress (also known as a "simulated choke point").
+A typical Carrier Strike Group major exercise mine warfare event would simulate two mine threat embayment with limited egress (also known as a "simulated choke point").
 The Navy would deploy up to four MH-53E and three MH-60S helicopters to an exercise area one to two weeks before a strike group arrives; these aircraft would operate from a ship participating in the exercise, and would prepare safe transits for Carrier Strike Groups.

 In deep water training areas, helicopters would execute the mine countermeasures plan with their mine hunting (AQS-20A and AQS-24A) and mine sweeping (Mk-103, Mk-105 and OASIS) systems.
 Aircrews would practice deploying their equipment in an operational environment, flying search patterns in proximity with other units, familiarizing the operators with system procedures, and recovering the equipment.
-In the shallow underwater detonation area, the Navy can insert up to ten inert expendable bottom or moored mine shapes so the MH-60S helicopters can exercise their mine neutralization equipment (inert Airborne Mine Neutralization System and Rapid Airborne Mine Clearance System), and deployed Explosive Ordnance Disposal personnel can practice their underwater detonation techniques.
+In the shallow underwater detonation area, the Navy can insert up to mine neutralization equipment (inert Airborne Mine Neutralization System and Rapid Airborne Mine Clearance System), and deployed Explosive Ordnance Disposal personnel can practice their underwater detonation techniques.